TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 We are interested in combining types, but that alone isn’t saying much.
 First, we want to combine types **meaningfully** in order to communicate ideas through those types.
 This notion lies with expressibility and the art of programming.
 Code is, after all, a medium between programmers.

 Second, we want to combine types **concisely**; our types shouldn’t contain redundant, ambiguous information.
 Removing redundancy implies removing duplicate or invalid states, leading to better maintainability and fewer bugs.

 ADTs offers us two ways to combine types: **product types** and **sum types**.

 ## Product Types

 If you’ve used structs, tuples, or record types, then you already have a sense of what product types are.
-Generally speaking, product types combine types with all *coexisting together*.
+Product types combine types together as one.
+A pizza is like a product type, combining crust, cheese, and toppings.
+When you bite into a pizza, you enjoy the sensation of all three together.

 Here are some product types in Haskell: